-It was born as a rough, limited software for GameCube emulators before growing into an open source project in 2008.
+It was born as a rough, limited software for GameCube emulators before growing into an open-source project in 2008.

-The Dolphin GameCube emulator’s features include the ability start games irrespective of region, record tool-assisted speedruns, and cheating in the game with Action Replay and Gecko cheat codes.
+The Dolphin GameCube emulator’s features include the ability to start games irrespective of region, record tool-assisted speedruns, and cheating in the game with Action Replay and Gecko cheat codes.